Jinxhy/AppAIsecurity/README.md

 </p>

 ### Dataset preparing
 For each selected model, according to its functionality, we manually find 10 random images from the Internet as the original input.
-Fig 7 shows the detail of dataset for the one of selected models.
+Fig 7 shows the details of dataset for the one of selected models.